Fractured Magic: Chapter Twenty-Eight

 “You were definitely lying.”

-Roman shut his eyes and winced.
-“Thank you for not telling Leandros.”
+Roman winced.
+“Thank you for not telling him.”

-Roman nodded, avoiding both Thea and Gareth’s eyes.
+Roman nodded, avoiding Thea eyes.
 “I’ll tell you the story later.”

 “Liar,” Thea said, smiling.